HanayaOkuda/MyPage/index.md

 ***
 ## *News*
-- 2020.08.26: \[<a href="https://hanayaokuda.github.io/MyPage/publications">Publication</a>\] Okuda, Katayama, Sakuma, Kawai (under review) is available in Solid Earth Discussion as a preprint.
+- 2020.12.04: \[<a href="https://hanayaokuda.github.io/MyPage/publications">Publication</a>\] A paper on brucite friction experiments (Okuda, Katayama, Sakuma, Kawai) was accepted for publication on Solid Earth!

+- 2020.07.15: \[<a href="https://hanayaokuda.github.io/MyPage/presentations">Presentation</a>\] Okuda, Kawai, Sakuma will present iPoseter at MR010, AGU Fall meeting 2020.

 - 2020.07.15: \[<a href="https://hanayaokuda.github.io/MyPage/presentations">Presentation</a>\] Okuda, Katayama et al. will present iPoster at S-CG69, JpGU-AGU Joint meeting 2020.